lamberta/devkit-doc/api/ui/images.md

 		* `top {number}`
 		* `bottom {number}`

-#### Using 2 slices
+#### Using 2-Slice

 If the `scaleMethod` is set to `'2slice'` then you can control the direction of the slices through the source slice properties.

 For horizontal slices you have to pass the following properties: